SILD-Project/soaplin/README.md

-# SILD (SILD isn't a Linux distro)
+# Soaplin
-SILD is a Unix-like OS made with Limine.
+The Soaplin kernel is a new Unix-like operating system kernel.

 ## Features
 * x86_64 support (kinda)